-The maps below show the centre of a small town called Islip as it is now, and plans for its development.
+The maps below show the center of a small town called Islip as it is now, and the plans for its development.

 As far as the planned development is concerned, the town will have a completely new outlook.
 The main road will be transformed into a dual carriageway and surround the whole town creating a circle.
-Moreover, a bus station, shopping centre, car park and new housing areas will be built on the north side.
+Moreover, a bus station, shopping centre, car park, and new housing areas will be built on the north side.
 However, the shops, school, and park will remain as they are.
-The north and south part will be divided by a pavement for pedestrians.
+The north and south parts will be divided by pavement for pedestrians.

 Word count: 202